Words and terms used in the world of From The Waters.

 A term that describes a magical implementation used to protect a location.

-The river that flows into Aelin City and separates Westaine and Northford, passes through Aeternia's Glade pool and then continues to separate Eastley and Southerton before passing out of the city south to the Evsolic Ocean.
+The river that flows into Aelin City and separates Westaine and Northford.
+It passes through Aeternia's Glade pool and then continues to separate Eastley and Southerton before passing out of the city south to the Evsolic Ocean.

 A building on Aelin City's Wariyla Isle used by Healers dealing with Newly-Reborn medical care.

-A series of seminars introduced by and hosted in the West in which Guardians with a tradition core are given information about common protocols, including the dating protocol and the Tradition Core Members-Only Clubs (TCMOC).
+A series of seminars hosted in Westaine in which Guardians with a tradition core are given information about common protocols, including the dating protocol and the Tradition Core Members-Only Clubs (TCMOC).

 The western district of Aelin City.